scalar-labs/scalardb/docs/backup-restore.md

 **Cosmos DB**

 You must create a Cosmos DB account with a Continuous backup policy enabled to create point-in-time restore (PITR).
 Backups are created continuously after enabling this.
-For creating a transactionally-consistent restore point, you can refer to the [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).
+For creating a transactionally-consistent restore point, you can refer to [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup).

 **DynamoDB**